CaronSch/exchange-scraper/README.md

     python src/main.py
 ```

-To only run the metrics computation using the existing json data:
+To only run the metrics computation using the existing json data in `data/`:
 ```bash
 python src/run_metrics.py
 ```